Tarrant County Jail

 General hours and sign-up: Visitor sign-ups begin 30 minutes before visiting hours start, and processing stops 30 minutes before closing.
 Arrive early with time to park, pass security, and sign in.

-Last-name schedule: Visiting days are split by inmate last-name (A–L vs. M–Z) to reduce crowding and streamline processing.
+Last-name schedule: Visiting days are split by inmate last-name (A–L vs. M–Z).

-Visit length and weekly limits: Local visitors are typically limited to a 30-minute visit per day and up to three visits per week (excluding attorney or professional visits).
-Extended 40-minute visits may be allowed for out-of-town residents (150+ miles), subject to verification.
+Visit length and weekly limits: Local visitors are generally limited to a 30-minute visit per day and up to three visits per week, excluding attorney or professional visits.
+Extended 40-minute visits may be allowed for out-of-town residents who live 150 or more miles away, subject to verification.

-Capacity per visit: A maximum of two adults may visit at one time, and no more than two children (17 or younger) may accompany them, with an adult responsible for children’s conduct at all times.
+Capacity per visit: A maximum of two adults may visit at one time, and no more than two children age 17 or younger may accompany them.
+An adult is responsible for children’s conduct at all times.

-ID requirements: Adults 18+ must present government-issued photo identification acceptable under the County’s rules.
+ID requirements: Adults age 18 and older must present government-issued photo identification accepted under the County’s rules.
 Minors with valid school IDs may be admitted when accompanied by an adult.

 Dress code: A conservative dress code is enforced.
-Clothing considered revealing or suggestive will result in denial of visitation.
-Institutional-style clothing (e.g., khaki or green uniforms) is not permitted for visitors.
+Clothing considered revealing or suggestive may result in denial of visitation.
+Institutional-style clothing, such as khaki or green uniforms, is not permitted for visitors.

-Prohibited items: Leave all tobacco, lighters, matches, cameras, recording devices, cell phones, bags, and unlabeled medications at home or in your vehicle.
-Food and drink are not allowed except limited infant items that fit inside a diaper bag and pass inspection.
+Prohibited items: Tobacco, lighters, matches, cameras, recording devices, cell phones, bags, and unlabeled medications are not allowed.
+Food and drink are not permitted except limited infant items that fit inside a diaper bag and pass inspection.

 For the complete schedule, rules, and identification standards, use Visitation.

-Photographing and iris enrollment create a unique biometric record to improve safety and reduce misidentifications across facilities.
+Photographing and iris enrollment create a biometric record used for identification.

 Initial classification places inmates according to security needs and programming eligibility.

-Property logging ensures personal items are accounted for under jail policy, with separate procedures for property and money release when someone is transferred or discharged.
+Property logging helps ensure personal items are accounted for under jail policy, with separate procedures for property and money release when someone is transferred or discharged.

-The centralized system helps coordinate an average of 10,250 daily meals for all five jail facilities and the weekly movement of approximately 600 inmates to and from courts.
-These logistics rely on consistent identification, accurate records, and predictable schedules for transportation and hearings.
+The centralized system also supports daily meals across the jail system and weekly movement of inmates to and from court.
+These processes depend on consistent identification, accurate records, and scheduled transportation.

 General correspondence: Letters are mailed to an outside processing address and scanned into a secure electronic system.
-After approval by mailroom personnel, they become available on inmate tablets.
+After approval by mailroom staff, they become available on inmate tablets.

-Photos and enclosures: The only permitted item enclosed with a letter is up to 10 unframed photographs no larger than 4"×6".
-Contraband will be returned to the sender consistent with jail policy.
+Photos and enclosures: The only permitted enclosure with a letter is up to 10 unframed photographs no larger than 4"×6".

 Books and magazines: New, soft-back books must ship directly from a publisher.
 Magazines and puzzle books must be subscriptions from a publisher.
-The jail does not accept books or magazines from distributors and will return items that raise health, safety, or well-being concerns.
+The jail does not accept books or magazines from distributors and may return items that conflict with jail rules.

-Scanning limits: General postcards, letters, and greeting cards are scanned for viewing on tablets.
-Traditional delivery of these items to housing units is not used, reducing contraband pathways.
+Scanning limits: General postcards, letters, and greeting cards are scanned for viewing on tablets rather than physically delivered to housing units.

 Review address formats, scanning details, and the list of prohibited mail items on Inmate Correspondence.

 Tarrant County supports several County-approved methods to place funds on an inmate’s money account.
 Options described by the Sheriff’s Office include in-lobby kiosks at jail facilities and additional channels described on the official Money Deposits page.
-Because costs and options are subject to change, always use the County’s page to confirm current procedures, locations, and fee information before sending funds.
+Because costs and options can change, use the County’s page to confirm current procedures, locations, and fee information before sending funds.

-Lobby kiosks: On-site kiosks provide a simple cash-accepting option for in-person deposits at jail facility lobbies.
+Lobby kiosks: On-site kiosks provide an in-person deposit option in jail facility lobbies.

 Other approved channels: The County identifies additional official methods on its Money Deposits page.
-Before using any online or phone service, verify that it is listed and current on the County’s site.
+Before using any online or phone service, confirm that it is still listed there.

-Receipts and posting: Keep your receipt and confirm the inmate’s identifying details to ensure proper crediting.
+Receipts and posting: Keep your receipt and verify the inmate’s identifying details to help ensure proper crediting.

 Confirm available deposit methods and current instructions on Money Deposits.

 When a person is eligible for release on bond, accurate information and timely action matter.
-Tarrant County publishes bond guidance so families and defendants know what to expect.
-While the details of each case depend on the type of charge, court orders, and bond amount set by a judge or magistrate, the County’s overview helps you prepare:
+Tarrant County publishes bond guidance so families and defendants can review the basic process.
+The details of each case depend on the charge, court orders, and bond amount set by a judge or magistrate.

 Verify custody and charge status using the inmate search and, where applicable, court docket information.

-Identify the bond type (e.g., cash, surety, personal recognizance if authorized).
+Identify the bond type such as cash, surety, or personal recognizance if authorized.

-Follow County procedures for presenting payments or paperwork, observing identification and documentation requirements.
+Follow County procedures for presenting payment or paperwork, including identification and documentation requirements.

 Allow processing time after bond is posted.
 Release timing depends on verification steps and facility workload.

-Coordinate transportation and property release to avoid delays at the jail lobby during high-volume periods.
+Coordinate transportation and property release to reduce delays during busy lobby periods.

 Review the County’s official guidance at Bond Information.

 Tarrant County provides access to medical and psychological services within its facilities, including special-diet meal plans overseen by a registered dietician.
-Inmates with medical, dietary, or religious requirements can receive appropriate meals, and the County’s clinical services coordinate care needs that arise during custody.
+Inmates with medical, dietary, or religious requirements may receive appropriate meals, and jail health services coordinate care needs that arise during custody.

 Routine and urgent care: Requests for medical attention are routed through jail health services, which evaluate and treat according to medical necessity and security procedures.

-Medication management: Prescription medications are handled under clinical supervision, with rules that prohibit visitors from bringing medications into visitation areas.
+Medication management: Prescription medications are handled under clinical supervision.
+Visitors may not bring medications into visitation areas.

-Hospital and intensive care visitation: The County publishes a separate hospital visitation policy for inmates admitted to hospitals, with limits tailored to each hospital’s rules and the inmate’s care unit.
+Hospital and intensive care visitation: The County publishes a separate hospital visitation policy for inmates admitted to hospitals, with limits based on the hospital and care unit.

 For health-related procedures and expectations, consult Inmate Health Services.

-Legal access is a critical part of jail operations.
-Tarrant County ensures inmates can prepare their own legal documents by providing access to a law library, and the recreational library helps maintain pro-social routines through reading and learning materials.
-Together with education programs such as GED and English as a Second Language (ESL), these resources support rehabilitation and constructive use of time.
+Tarrant County provides inmates access to a law library and a recreational library.
+Together with education programs such as GED and English as a Second Language (ESL), these resources support legal access and structured use of time during custody.

 Law Library: Inmates can research legal topics, access forms, and draft documents as allowed by policy and scheduling.

-Recreational Library: Reading materials are available to encourage literacy, reflection, and routine during custody.
+Recreational Library: Reading materials are available for general reading and literacy support.

 Read more about access and policies at Recreational and Law Libraries.

-Telephone access is an important part of maintaining family ties and preparing for court.
-Tarrant County’s inmate phone service operates under policies that balance communication needs with safety and security.
-Calls may be monitored or recorded consistent with law and jail rules, and certain numbers (e.g., legal counsel lines arranged under policy) may be handled differently.
+Telephone access is an important part of family contact and court preparation.
+Tarrant County’s inmate phone service operates under policies that balance communication with safety and security.
+Calls may be monitored or recorded as allowed by law and jail rules, and some legal communications may follow different procedures.

-Calling rules: Expect time limits and call monitoring.
-Three-way calling, call forwarding, and similar workarounds are generally prohibited and can lead to disciplinary action.
+Calling rules: Expect time limits and monitoring.
+Three-way calling, call forwarding, and similar workarounds are generally prohibited.

-Account setup: The County outlines how phone usage works inside the facility; always rely on the Sheriff’s official phone service page for current details.
+Account setup: The County outlines how phone use works inside the facility; rely on the Sheriff’s official phone service information for current details.

-Professional calls: Attorneys have additional access windows and procedures set by the County to support legal representation.
+Professional calls: Attorneys have additional access windows and procedures under County policy.

 (For specifics, refer to the phone service information accessible from the Detention Bureau pages.)